Improving Diagnosis of Bladder Cancer Utilizing Innovative Diagnostic Tool – Blue Light Cystoscopy

 Patients of Chesapeake Urology now benefit from an innovative new diagnostic technology called Blue Light Cystoscopy with Cysview®.
 Blue light cystoscopy greatly improves on the traditional white light cystoscopy because blue light technology can actually allow the urologist to visualize more cancer tumors within the bladder.

-Chesapeake Urology chief medical officer and urologist, Dr. Geoffrey Sklar, and urologic oncologists, Drs.
-Rian Dickstein and Bishoy A. Gayed are among the few physicians in the region to utilize blue light cystoscopy for the diagnosis of bladder tumors.
+Chesapeake Urology chief medical officer and urologist, Dr. Geoffrey Sklar, and urologic oncologist Dr. Rian Dickstein are among the few physicians in the region to utilize blue light cystoscopy for the diagnosis of bladder tumors.

 What is Cystoscopy?